-Ashia is a not-for-profit organisation that strives to raise awareness of not only cheetah, but other endangered animals.
+Ashia is a not-for-profit organisation that strives to raise awareness of not only cheetah, but other endangered small and big cats.
 As the cheetah has become Africa’s most endangered cat, ethical breeding in captivity has become necessary.
 A study published recently by the Zoological Society of London has confirmed that cheetah numbers have crashed.
 The world’s fastest land animal is sprinting toward extinction, now covering only 23% of their historic range in Africa.
 Read the full article here.

 Factors that are threatening their survival include: